lessthan41/DSAII-HR/README.md

 ```

 ## Dataset Structure
 DSAII-HR dataset serves as a performance evaluation dataset for industrial anomaly detection and segmentation task.
-These high-reflective images are filmed by NTU XXXLab.
+These high-reflective images are filmed by NTU [BioRoLa](http://biorola.me.ntu.edu.tw/).
 Each faucet instance (instance1\~instance8) contains two folder, `original` and `synthetic`.

 For the `original` folder, it consist of 156 images, with the different filming angles of the same instance.
 Note that images with the same ids shares the same angle from class to class. (the image `DSAII-HR/instance1/original/image/001.png` shares the same filming angle with `DSAII-HR/instance2/original/image/001.png`) Besides, the folder contains real defects in some images, and are annotated using bounding box record in `mask` folder. (`DSAII-HR/instance1/original/mask/056.png` implies `DSAII-HR/instance1/original/image/056.png` is defective)